druid-io/druid-io.github.io/docs/latest/querying/sql.md

 You can make Druid SQL queries using JSON over HTTP by posting to the endpoint `/druid/v2/sql/`.
 The request should be a JSON object with a "query" field, like `{"query" : "SELECT COUNT(*) FROM data_source WHERE foo = 'bar'"}`.

+Results are available in two formats: "object" (the default; a JSON array of JSON objects), and "array" (a JSON array of JSON arrays).
+In "object" form, each row's field names will match the column names from your SQL query.
+In "array" form, each row's values are returned in the order specified in your SQL query.

 You can use _curl_ to send SQL queries from the command-line:

 ```bash